MasonWirtz/MasonWirtz.github.io/Publications.md

 * <u>Wirtz, M. A.</u> (under review).
 Datenvisualisierung als mehrsprachiges Vermittlungsinstrument.
 In F. Gmainer-Pranzl & A. Ender (Eds.), *Mehrsprachigkeit als Prinzip wissenschaftlichen Arbeitens*.

 * <u>Wirtz, M. A.</u>, Kaiser, I., & Ender, A. (invited resubmission under review).
-Decomposing varietal exposure in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
+Perceived varietal contact and use in the lives of adult migrant L2 learners in Austria: A look at the dialect-standard-continuum.
 In L. Rosseel, & E. Zenner (eds.), *Acquiring Language variation: The interaction between world and mind*.

 * <u>Wirtz, M. A.</u> (invited resubmission under review). *Dynamics of L2 sociolinguistic development in adulthood*.
 Multilingual Matters. [(Open data)](https://osf.io/jzwd4/)